turingschool-examples/pizza-express/README.md

 ## Preamble

 In this tutorial, we're going to build and test an Express application from the ground up—using what you would primarily think of in Rails as controller tests.
-The goal of the this tutorial is to get super deep into a very small set of things so that you understand how they work.
+The goal of this tutorial is to get super deep into a very small set of things so that you understand how they work.

 We're going to keep the use of external tools and libraries to a minimum.
 As a result, it may get a bit tedious at times, but at the end, you'll have an understanding of how the sausage gets made, so to speak.